 1 EMBRACE THE DARK

-You’ve been at work all day and your regular running routes just aren’t as appealing in the cold and dark.
+You’ve been at work all day and your regular running routes just aren’t as appealing in the cold evenings.
 Man up.
 Those familiar surroundings will be completely different in the dark.
 Your brain will compensate for the lack of visual stimuli and kick into gear.
 You’ll feel wide awake and your well-trodden paths will become invigorating.

 2 INSULATE LATE SHOW